eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for DataOps:
 + Demonstrated track record working with data warehouse concepts.
++ Experience with at least one data warehousing platform (Redshift, Athena, Hive, Snowflake, etc.)
++ web analytics platforms such as Google Analytics, Appsflyer or Mixpanel
++ big data platform tools such as Hadoop, Hive, Druid, Kafka, Ambari, Spark
+	- Hadoop
+	- Hive
+		* productivity platform
+		* Apache Hive is a distributed, fault-tolerant data warehouse system that enables analytics at scale
+			+ distributed storage based on SQL
+	- Druid
+		* Apache Druid is a high performance, real-time analytics database
+		* Apache Druid is an open-source data store.
+		* Apache Druid is a column-oriented, open-source, distributed data store.
+	- Kafka
+		* Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+		- Apache Kafka is a distributed event store and stream-processing platform.
+The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+			* It is an open-source system developed by the Apache Software Foundation written in Java and Scala.
+	- Ambari
+		* The Apache Ambari project intends to simplify the management of Apache Hadoop clusters using a web UI.
+It also integrates with other existing applications using Ambari REST APIs.
+		* The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
+Ambari provides an intuitive, easy-to-use Hadoop management web UI backed by its RESTful APIs.
+	- Spark
 + skill set:
 	- Familiarity in data storage (e.g. MySQL, MyRocks, HBase, Memcached, Redis, etc), traffic handling (e.g. DNS, CDN, load balancing, etc) or infrastructure orchestration (Ansible, terraform, docker, Kubernetes, etc)
 	- Familiarity with AWS services (e.g. EC2, S3) or other public cloud services.